What is amblyopia?

 The treatment usually works within several weeks or months, although it can continue for up to 2 years.

-In 25 per cent of cases, amblyopia can return.
+Amblyopia can return in 25 per cent of cases (1 in 4 cases).
 It’s therefore important to continue to monitor your child’s eyes after the treatment stops.